usaid-cs/yesterday-i-learned/django.md

 * [`count()` is faster](http://stackoverflow.com/questions/14327036/count-vs-len-on-a-django-queryset) if all you need is a length; `len()` is faster if you already have the whole queryset already evaluated (for instance, when you actually use the whole set in a loop).
 With that said, the SQL `COUNT()` is very slow when you reach millions of rows, so [find some other way to do it](https://medium.com/squad-engineering/estimated-counts-for-faster-django-admin-change-list-963cbf43683e).
 * Model field defaults can be a callable (function), but the function takes in nothing, so it is really only good for dates and times.
 * Django 1.8 apparently lets you aggregate by an expression now, e.g. `.aggregate(Min('price') + 1)`
-* [`QuerySet.iterator()`](https://docs.djangoproject.com/en/1.8/ref/models/querysets/#django.db.models.query.QuerySet.iterator) does exactly that: make a queryset that you cannot reuse, probably for the greater good.
+* [`QuerySet.iterator()`](https://docs.djangoproject.com/en/1.8/ref/models/querysets/#django.db.models.query.QuerySet.iterator) does exactly that: make a queryset that *does not cache* to save memory.
+Every call to loop the `.iterator()` will cause it to execute queries.
 * Instead of making another Query just to fetch the same object again, there already is an [`obj.refresh_from_db()`](https://docs.djangoproject.com/en/1.9/ref/models/instances/#django.db.models.Model.refresh_from_db) available.
 * If you filter by `id__in=queryset`, Django might make it a subquery.
 But if you do `id__in=list(queryset)`, no matter the size of the queryset, the queryset must be evaluated first, and the two-query version might be faster than the subquery version.
 * Django 1.7 got rid of the `--dry-run` option formerly available in South.